Dateline: Belgrade, Serbia

 Reykjavik beats out cities like New York and Tokyo for cost of living by a long shot.
 Consumer prices are 17.76% higher in Reykjavik than in New York, grocery prices are 14.32% higher, and restaurant prices are 20.47% higher.

 While the cost of living in Reykjavik is 21.6% higher than in New York, the rent is considerably lower.
 A 900sqft apartment will cost you roughly $2000-$2500 – not cheap, but better than what you’ll pay in many of the other countries on this list.
-Still, a family of four will need an additional $5000 in monthly income (on top of rent) to make it by in this island nation.
+Still, a family of four will need an additional $ 5,000 in monthly income (on top of rent) to make it in this island nation.

-4. Oslo, Norway – 114.78
+4. Oslo, Norway

 Very few things in Norway’s capital, Oslo, could be considered cheap, not even in comparison to prices in the rest of Europe.
-It’s bad news when your claim to glory is taking the number one spot for the most expensive Coca-Cola in the world.

-On top of the already-high prices on imported food products, there is also a 14% VAT consumers have to deal with.
+On top of the already-high prices of imported food products, there is also a 14% VAT consumers have to deal with.
 These high prices motivate many Norwegians to cross the border into Sweden on a regular basis to stock up on the lower-priced food staples available in shopping centers set up on the border just to accommodate cash-strapped Norwegians.

 While salaries are substantially higher in Oslo, between taxes and the high cost of living, most residents are forced to stick to a strict budget.
-A single person can expect to spend $1,200 a month plus rent (which can cost an average of $1850 to $2500 a month depending on where you choose to live).
+A single person can expect to spend $1,200 a month plus rent (which can cost an average of $1850 to $2500 a month, depending on where you choose to live).

 Oh, and if you want a license, be prepared to fork over $5,500 just for the privilege of driving.

-5. Bergen, Norway – 112.60
+5. Bergen, Norway

 Bergen is one of Norway’s biggest tourist destinations, boasting stunning views of the Nordic country’s fjords along its west coast.
 Anyone looking to become more than just a tourist in Bergen may be convinced otherwise by the city’s brutally expensive food and drinks.
 Even supermarkets charge prices that are almost double anything else you will find in Europe.

-6. Honolulu, Hawaii, USA – 103.30
+6. Honolulu, Hawaii, USA

 Like Norway, Hawaii’s food prices are sky-high thanks to the increased costs of importation.
-Because of this, Honolulu has the world’s most expensive toilet paper: roughly $6 for a pack of four rolls!

 But high food prices barely scratch the surface of Honolulu’s real cost of living problems.
 While the city’s overall cost of living is 90% higher than the national average, housing prices are a full 209% above average.
 Demand for vacation properties in Hawaii means the median price of a home on Oahu is $730,000.
 And if you can manage to rent something long-term, you’ll be lucky to get something below $2100 a month.

 Other commodities that will cost you an arm and a leg in Honolulu are gas and electricity.
 Electricity costs twice as much in Hawaii as it does in Alaska (the second most expensive state for electricity) and more than three times the national average.
 Gas prices in Honolulu are also the highest in the country.
-My suggestion?
-If you want to live on an island, don’t pick Hawaii.

-7. New York, NY, USA – 100
+7. New York, NY, USA

 Like Honolulu, the most painful price point for New Yorkers is rent.
 The median monthly rent in Manhattan is a whopping $3,100 (and an average of $3,600), and Brooklyn isn’t much better at just over $2,600.
 These prices are an astounding 65% of New Yorkers’ median income.